Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Side-by-side comparison showing Roborock S8 MaxV Ultra and Dreame X40 Master picking up different types of debris like cereal, sand, and dirt on carpet and hard floors.

-A head-to-head debris showdown across multiple surfaces. ยฉ Vacuum Wars
+A head to head debris showdown across multiple surfaces ยฉ Vacuum Wars

 However, in our Carpet Deep Clean evaluation, which we evaluate by embedding sand in carpets and weighing their dustbins after a timed run, the Dreame outperformed the Roborock, removing more embedded sand.